Al Taawon Secondary School

 Al Taawon Secondary School is an all-boys public school in Bahrain.
 The school teaches more than 1200 students in grades 10 to 12.
 It was founded in 2006.

 In 2011, the school was exposed to a huge fire which caused damage to some labs.

 Facilities

 The school is equipped with twelve computer laboratories, with other labs dedicated to physics, chemistry, biology and mathematics.

+Controversy

+During the 2022–2023 year the school suffered from many controversies, the most major of which included the brutal beating of a teenager from Sanad by a gang of teenagers from Nuwaidrat and an Incident in a Bathroom where a few 10th Grade boys where caught selling soft drugs.